sideeffects/tinybvh/README.md

 * Custom primitives can be intersected via callbacks (new in 1.2.2)
 * Clear data ownership and intuitive management via the new and simplified API, with lots of help from David Peicho
 * You can now also BYOVT ('bring your own vector types'), thanks [Tijmen Verhoef](https://github.com/nemjit001)
-* 'SpeedTest' tool that times and validates all (well, most) traversal kernels.
+* 'SpeedTest' tool that times and validates all (well, most) traversal kernels
+* A [manual](https://jacco.ompf2.com/2025/01/24/tinybvh-manual-basic-use) is now available.

 The current version of the library is rapidly gaining functionality.
 Please expect changes to the interface.